Loading...

 Curious if UV coating stands the test of time?
 Whether it’s for packaging or print, knowing its longevity can save you from unexpected wear and tear.
 Let’s dive into the details!

-UV coating is highly durable9, but exposure to extreme conditions can cause it to wear off over time.
+UV coating is highly durable, but exposure to extreme conditions can cause it to wear off over time.
 With proper care and maintenance, its finish can remain intact, ensuring long-lasting protection.

 While UV coating is highly durable, it can still show signs of wear if exposed to constant abrasion or harsh conditions.
 For example, packaging subjected to rough handling may eventually lose some of its glossy finish.
 However, UV coating is still more resistant to wear than matte finishes, making it a better option for products that require frequent handling.
 It’s important to note that UV-coated packaging can maintain its pristine look for a longer time if handled with care and stored properly.